andela-sjames/Instigator/README.md

 #### Burrow
 Burrow allows us to monitor consumer lag.
-The evaluation rules used can be found via the [link](https://github.com/linkedin/Burrow/wiki/Consumer-Lag-Evaluation-Rules).
+The evaluation rules used can be found from this [link](https://github.com/linkedin/Burrow/wiki/Consumer-Lag-Evaluation-Rules).
+Burrow logs everything in `burrow/log`.

-**Startup**
-Run `docker-compose up burrow`.
-You will not see meaningful output from this command, as Burrow logs everything in `burrow/log`.

-# write script to bootstrap all this crap.
-and explain it on the readme

-**Connecting**
 You can find the cluster list via `http://localhost:8000/v3/kafka`.
 See [Request Endpoints](https://github.com/linkedin/Burrow/wiki/HTTP-Endpoint#request-endpoints) for an overview of Burrow's REST API.